-Many people question if they can pick out, see, or play with their puppies before they are ready to go at 8-weeks-old.
+Many people question if they can pick out or Visit the Puppies and Parents, see, or play with their puppies before they are ready to go at 8-weeks-old.
 The answer to the question is NO. There are several reasons why we do not let anyone around the new puppies between birth and 8 weeks – all to protect our dogs and your puppy.
 Below you will find not only details as to why the answer is no but also information as to what you can do in the mean time to prepare for your puppy.

 First, it is extremely stressful for the mom to have strangers visit as she is caring for her new litter.
 This in turn will put stress on the new born pups.
 Remember, you are one of many people (sometimes as many as 25) who are getting a puppy, not including everyone else who “just wants to peek at the new babies.”
 If we allow everyone to see, touch, or spend time with the new pups, the mom’s routine would be disrupted: her eating and caring for pups and even her ability to produce enough healthy milk for them could be at risk.

 Like a new baby, the opportunity for young pups to pick up infectious diseases is increased with all new contacts.
 Their immune systems are building, so at this time, the moms and pups live in whelping nests which have controlled temperatures and are separate from all outside traffic.
 Most illnesses and diseases are innocently carried on people’s shoes and clothing.
 Entire litters of puppies can be wiped out within 48 hours by the puppy killer parvo virus.
 This disease could be picked up unknowingly by people in a school yard, a park, or on a sidewalk, and this is only one disease.
 We cannot risk exposing our dogs and your puppy to diseases that could destroy them.